Conceptualist Art Movement

 Subverting Consumerism

 Cildo Meireles’ “Insertions into Ideological Circuits: Coca-Cola Project” is a conceptual artwork that subverts the language of consumerism.
 This project highlights Meireles’ engagement with everyday objects, specifically Coca-Cola bottles.
-The artist inserted subversive messages into the labels of these bottles, challenging the ideological underpinnings of mass-produced commodities.
-Meireles’ project is an insightful commentary on the potential for subversion within consumer culture, as he inserted alternative narratives into the ubiquitous symbols of global capitalism.
+The artist inserted subversive messages into the labels of these bottles, challenging the subtle messaging of mass-produced commodities.
+For example, one of the bottles has the words “Yankees Go Home!” printed on it.
+Meireles’ project takes the strong messaging of global capitalism and injects distractions by highlighting alternate meanings in their messages.

 Fountain by Marcel Duchamp (1917)